 (Clark, M. A., et al. 2008)

-When it comes to diet, some key considerations for optimal health, performance and recovery include:
+When it comes to diet, some key considerations for optimal health, muscle growth, performance and recovery include:

 - Appropriate selection of foods and fluids